-After due warning has been given to the student and to parents/guardians, the principal or transportation director may withhold from the student the privilege of riding the school bus.
+After due warning has been given to the student and to parents/guardians, the principal may withhold from the student the privilege of riding the school bus.
 In such cases, the parents of the children involved will be responsible for seeing that their children get to and from school safely.